drubioa/demo-cqrs-kafka/README.md

 ## Getting Started

-This project consist of two microservices developed in Spring Boot (Once for Command Service and other for Query Services).
+This project consist of two microservices developed with Spring Boot (Once for Command Service and other for Query Services).
 Each of them has H2 database for Command and Query.

 ### Microservice Command
 Once request for POST new Item, after data was inserted in database, it will publish message in kafka broker.